zulip/zulip/docs/testing/manual-testing.md

 - Display settings
   - Right now, these unfortunately require reloads to take effect.
   - Default language (change to Spanish)
-  - Show user list on left sidebar in narrow windows (verify by making window thinner)
   - 24-hour time (and then test going back to AM/PM)
 - Notifications
   - Stream message